-The price per Share purchased pursuant to the Reinvestment Plan shall be the Offering price, which is \$10.00 per Share, until all of the Shares in this Offering that are reserved for the Reinvestment Plan have been sold thereunder.
-After such time, Shares for the Reinvestment Plan may be acquired by the Company either through purchases on the open market and/or additional registrations relating to the Reinvestment Plan, in either case at a per Share price equal to the then-prevailing market price on the securities exchange or over-the-counter market on which the Shares are listed at the date of purchase.
+Until Listing, the price per Share purchased pursuant to the Reinvestment Plan shall be the public offering price, which is \$10.00 per Share.
+Upon Listing, the Shares to be acquired for the Reinvestment Plan may be acquired either through such market or directly from the Company pursuant to a registration statement relating to the Reinvestment Plan, in either case at a per Share price equal to the then-prevailing market price on the national securities exchange or over-the-counter market on which the Shares are listed at the date of purchase.
 The Company is unable to predict the effect which such a Listing would have on the price of the Shares acquired through the Reinvestment Plan.